 Funded programs and projects though CDBG for housing related repairs and rehabilitation meet the goal of sustaining the community's affordable housing stock and improving the conditions.
-In an effort to increase the number of clients served, the City has been exploring a new way of operating the the Minor Home Repair Program in order to help more residents..
+In an effort to increase the number of clients served, the City has transitioned the Minor Home Repair Program to a non-profit, Truman Habitat for Humanity, to foster a similar program that will help more clients.
+The City will continue to be involved in an administrative capacity.